ncatlab/nlab-content/pages/4/5/9/6/26954/content.md

-# Contents
-* this block creates the table of contents, leave as is {: toc}
+\tableofcontents

 ## Idea

-The notion of _regular directed complex_, introduced by [[Amar Hadzihasanovic|Hadzihasanovic]], is a notion of [[pasting diagram]] shape.
+The notion of _regular directed complex_, introduced by [Hadzihasanovic 2024](#Hadzihasanovic2024), is a notion of [[pasting diagram]] shape.
 There, a pasting diagram is encoded as a kind of "directed [[cell complex]]", that is, a cell complex together with an orientation on each cell, which divides its boundary into two halves: an *input* half and an *output* half.